whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Killing or imprisoning spiritual leaders is a key way that police maintain order.
 A declassified US FBI memo from the 1960s stated their goal: to 'Prevent the RISE OF A "MESSIAH" who could unify, and electrify, the militant black nationalist movement.'
 The memo named Martin Luther King Jr as a possible messiah.[xxx-fbi messiah]

-Every person is born with intrinsic strength and a moral compass, but countless people in unhealthy nations still believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually attack or kill the wisest, bravest and most generous servant-leaders among us.
+Every person is born with intrinsic strength and a moral compass, but many people in unhealthy nations still believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually attack or kill the wisest, bravest and most generous servant-leaders among us.

 This explains how people have been trained to obey corrupt leaders over the centuries.
 Authorities attack or kill our spiritual leaders and then spread hurtful ideologies or distorted stories to encourage submissive obedience.
 Authorities also discourage people from learning what free societies are like, where everybody stands for what's right, nobody obeys corrupt leaders, and justice is normal.